Baldwin Gallery

 The Baldwin Gallery is a contemporary art gallery in Aspen, Colorado established by Richard Edwards in 1994.
 The gallery features a variety of mainly American but also international contemporary artists and works including painting, drawing, sculpture, photography, video and installation-based work.

 History

-The gallery was founded in 1994 by Edwards along with the prominent Aspen businessman and philanthropist, Harley Baldwin.
+The gallery was founded in 1994 by Edwards along with the prominent Aspen businessman and philanthropist Harley Baldwin, who died in January 2005.